 On a path as long, high, and remote as the Continental Divide Trail, there is little room for gear errors.
-For four to six months of walking, CDT thru-hikers have a laundry list of concerns that outpace those of many other long trails: grizzly bears, lightning storms, avalanche danger, unmarked or non-existent trails, long food and water carries, weeks at altitude, and raging snowmelt-filled river fords.
+For four to six months of walking and hunting, CDT thru-hikers have a laundry list of concerns that outpace those of many other long trails: grizzly bears, lightning storms, avalanche danger, unmarked or non-existent trails, long food and water carries, weeks at altitude, and raging snowmelt-filled river fords.
 That is one reason that while first-time thru-hikers occasionally make it, most wait to tackle the CDT until they have more experience.

 Most hikers find the CDT exhausting on a day-to-day basis.
 When tired, hungry, or dehydrated, hikers often don’t have the patience to put up with gear that may be rubbing oddly or isn’t functioning properly.
 The solution: get it right the first time.